 Keep in mind the ability to stretch your mortgage over a longer time horizon entirely depends on:

-#2: Consolidate credit cards and loans (using a line of credit) to free up cash flow.
+#2: Consolidate credit cards and loans to free up cash flow.

 Juggling high-interest debts outside of your mortgage could be another reason your finances are being stretched too thin.
-If you already have a line of credit in place, consider consolidating those balances to reduce the number of monthly debt/interest payments.
-This will free up more of your cash flow to cover essential expenses (such as your mortgage) without necessarily having to make more money.
+Consider consolidating those balances to reduce the number of monthly debt/interest payments.
+This will free up more of your cash flow to cover essential expenses, such as your mortgage- without necessarily having to make more money.

 Credit options to avoid at all costs: